 One thing you won’t have any issue with finding here is a good school for your kids!
 Qatar hosts an abundance of private schools, with multiple curricula to choose from.
 What is more, many internationally renowned schools have also decided to open a branch in Doha.
 The education level in such schools is high and the facilities are amazing.
-Qatar’s local government launched an amazing website where you can see all of the schools listed, together with their location pinpointed on a map – you can have a look at it HERE.
+Qatar’s local government launched a very informative website where you can see all of the schools listed, together with their location pinpointed on a map – you can have a look at it HERE.
 I’ve also made a compilation of my own, which you can view HERE.

 Aside from schools, there’s also a big variety of nurseries and kindergartens spread all over Doha.
 The only issue is that private schools tend to be crazy expensive.
 So, before you accept a job offer in Qatar, make sure that your children’s education cost will be at least partially covered by your employer!